cranjesh/images-test/TheSoldiersLegacyThorough.md

 ## Chapter 10: Behind the Panel

-The halls of Blackwood Manor felt unnaturally silent as we made our way to the east wing’s library.
-A storm had begun to gather outside, the wind pressing against the old glass panes.

-I found Hanger alone in the stable yard, his weathered hands moving mechanically over the horse's flank.
+The hour was late when we returned to Blackwood Manor, the mist curling around the estate like a living thing.
+Our footsteps echoed against the stone corridor as Holmes led the way to the east wing’s library.

+He stopped before an unassuming wooden panel.
+His fingers traced the edges, feeling for a mechanism unseen to the eye.
+Then, with a firm press, the wood creaked open, revealing a narrow passage.

+I peered inside.
+It was little more than a cramped, dusty alcove—bare and empty.

+Holmes remained motionless, his sharp gaze sweeping over the darkness.
+“This was the place,” he murmured.

+A strange tension filled the air.
+I found myself holding my breath.
+“Then where is it now?”

+Holmes turned abruptly.
+“Hanger.”

+Without another word, he strode out of the room, his coat billowing behind him.

+I hurried after him.
+“Holmes, what—”

+“He moved it,” Holmes said flatly.
+“And if we’re not careful, we’ll be two steps behind Hawthorne before the night is through.”

+The stable quarters were modest, with a single cot pushed against the wall and an old wooden trunk at the foot of it.
+Hanger sat at a small desk, polishing a brass buckle, but the tension in his shoulders betrayed him.

+Holmes did not hesitate.
+“The priest hole,” he said, his voice like a knife through the quiet.
+“It’s empty.”

+Hanger’s hand froze.
+His grip tightened on the buckle before he set it down, his jaw clenched.

+Watson folded his arms.
+“You were the last one to touch it, Hanger.
+Where is it now?”

-"Colonel Hawthorne's career has been marked by curious coincidences," I began quietly.
+"Colonel Hawthorne's career has been marked by curious coincidences," Holmes began quietly.
 "Supply routes compromised.
 Intelligence leaked.
 And now, a dedicated officer dead after discovering discrepancies in military records."

-Hanger's hand stilled on the brush, though his face remained impassive.

 "Edward suspected something, didn't he?
 Kept meticulous records.
 A man of honor, facing a web of corruption."